onelovezhang/MSGFuzzer/README.md

 In addition, due to software copyright application requirements, some core codes are temporarily inconvenient to be disclosed.
 We will make the code public after completing the software copyright application.

-We will publish the specific vulnerability details on GitHub with the permission of the manufacturer.
+We will publish the specific vulnerability details with the permission of the manufacturer.